-Eating disorders are most prevalent in people, typically girls and young women, between the ages of 12-25.
+Eating disorders are most prevalent in people between the ages of 12-25.
 However, eating disorders can occur in children and older adults.

 Studies suggest that abnormalities in brain pathways involving the neurotransmitter serotonin persist after recovery from certain eating disorders.
 These findings lead to speculation that serotonin and other similar chemical substances within the brain may have a role in anorexia.
 Some genes have also been found to be associated with eating disorders in certain people.

 Certain personality factors seem to increase a person’s risk of developing an eating disorder.
 People with eating disorders tend to be perfectionists who have high expectations of themselves and others.
 In spite of being high achievers, they may have low self-esteem and identity problems.
 They are prone to seeing everything as good or bad, or as a success or a failure.
 This thinking carries over to issues about weight, where thin is good and thinnest is best.

 Fear of change and difficulty coping with stress are common in people who have eating disorders.
 They may also fear criticism, avoid sexuality, or act out impulsively.
 Among people with eating disorders, there are high rates of personality disorders, such as borderline personality disorder, avoidant personality disorder, obsessive-compulsive personality disorder, and narcissism.

 People with mood disorders, such as major depressive disorder and anxiety disorders , are at greater risk for developing an eating disorder.